We recognized that endothelin B receptors in the brain are key to its development.

 Evidence that a deficiency in endothelin B receptors leads to a poorer outcome and exacerbation of damage to the brain following cerebral ischemia suggests a role of endothelin B receptors in the pathophysiological process of ischemic stroke.

-PMZ-1620 has a high safety profile, and is simply administered as an intravenous bolus injection.
+PMZ-1620 (Sovateltide) has a high safety profile, and is simply administered as an intravenous bolus injection.

 Patents issued in United States, China, European Union and Japan.

 Clinical stage – Phase I (CTRI/2016/11/007509) completed; Phase II (NCT04046484) completed; Phase III (NCT04047563) ongoing.